sverweij/dependency-cruiser/src/extract/transpile/jsx-implementation-rationale.md

 ## Single File Components (SFC)

-For these we can use the vue-template-compiler - which seems to do a clean and consistent job - it splits the _template_, _script_, _style_ etc parts in an object, and these can be parsed individually.
+For these we can use the vue-template-compiler (Vue2) or @vue/compiler-sfc (Vue3) - which seems to do a clean and consistent job - it splits the _template_, _script_, _style_ etc parts in an object, and these can be parsed individually.
 Implementation in `vue-template-wrap.js`